 - Total cost per expense report is - 29/5 + $5 = approximately $11.

 Thus the ROI on each expense report is - (68-11)/11, which is about 5x or 500% of your original investment.

-We have seen that the investment in expense management software is worthwhile.
-Especially if you have a considerable amount of business travel, it makes all the more sense.
+The numbers stand testimony for the fact that investing in expense management software is worthwhile.
+Especially if you have a considerable amount of business travel.

 Higher retention rates

 Did you know delayed reimbursements can sometimes provoke employees to make the switch?

 70% of employees surveyed in a recent study said they would look for another employer in case they face regular delays in reimbursements.